Thank you to everyone who attended this conference. Delegates and BIEE members can view the presentations in the downloads section of this website.

 George Day, Head of Economic Strategy, Energy Technologies Institute

-Adrian Gault, Chief Economist, The Committee on Climate Change
+Adrian Gault, Acting CEO, The Committee on Climate Change

 Richard Green, Alan and Sabine Howard Professor of Sustainable Energy Business, Imperial College Business School